Kate Glover Berger

 B.A.
 (McGill), LL.B.
 (Dalhousie), LL.M.
 (Cambridge), D.C.L.
 (McGill)

-Prior to joining Western Law, Kate was a Vanier Scholar, an O’Brien Fellow in Human Rights and Legal Pluralism, and the Ian Pilarczyk Teaching Fellow at McGill University.
-She was called to the Bar of Ontario in 2007, after which she clerked for the Honourable Justice Abella at the Supreme Court of Canada and practiced civil and public law litigation at Borden Ladner Gervais LLP in Ottawa.
-In 2013, Kate served alongside Daniel Jutras as counsel for the amicus curiae in the Senate Reform Reference before the Supreme Court of Canada.
+Prior to joining Western Law, Kate was the Paul Martin Sr. Scholar at Cambridge University, as well as a Vanier Scholar, an O’Brien Fellow in Human Rights and Legal Pluralism, and the Ian Pilarczyk Teaching Fellow at McGill University.
+Kate was called to the Bar of Ontario in 2007, after which she clerked for the Honourable Justice Abella at the Supreme Court of Canada and practiced civil and public law litigation at Borden Ladner Gervais LLP in Ottawa.

 |Phone:||519-661-2111, ext.
 80038|